Let’s work together to find a solution

 Best effort deals entail a bank using its “best efforts” to form a syndicate of other lenders to collectively back the loan.
 The bank has no obligation to lend money to the borrower but will instead seek to create a coalition of banks to fulfill the loan terms.

-Finally, club deals entail a syndicate of lenders funding a smaller loan by pooling their resources together in a largely equal fashion.
+Finally, club deals entail a syndicate of commercial real estate lenders funding a smaller loan by pooling their resources together in a largely equal fashion.
 Each lender that’s a part of the “club” will get a relatively equal amount of fees from the loan depending on how much they contributed to it.

 Borrowers enjoy many advantages when partaking in the loan syndication process.
-Usually, borrowers don’t have to deal with each lender involved in the loan but instead meets with the lead bank that’s arranging and syndicating the loan.
+Usually, borrowers don’t have to deal with each lender involved in the loan but instead meet with the lead bank that’s arranging and syndicating the loan.
 Borrowers should focus on finding an arranging bank that can quickly provide funds, enabling them to embark upon their project promptly.

 Borrowers should find a qualified agent that they trust to serve as the middleman between them and the lender(s) in question.
 This largely administrative role will free the borrower from having to manage complicated paperwork personally.
 A borrower partaking in the loan syndication process should consider whether they want to negotiate for fixed or floating interest rates.
 The latter will enable them to be more flexible when paying fees to lenders.